1 active alert Show

 • Use a clean humidifier or cool mist vaporizer.

-• Run a hot shower and breathe deeply, or fill a bowl with steam, lean over, and breathe deeply.
+• Run a hot shower or fill a bowl with hot water and breathe in the steam.

-• Use lozenges unless the patient is younger than 4 years old.
+• Do not use lozenges for children younger than 4 years old.

-• Talk to your pharmacist about over-the-counter medications that can treat your symptoms.
+• Talk to your pharmacist about over-the-counter medicines that can treat your symptoms.

 If you have whooping cough, pertussis or pneumonia, your healthcare provider will likely prescribe antibiotics.
 Take them as directed.